openvinotoolkit/datumaro/site/content/en/docs/formats/open_images.md

 ## Export to other formats

 Datumaro can convert OID into any other format [Datumaro supports](/docs/user-manual/supported-formats).
-To get the expected result, the dataset needs to be converted to a format that supports image-level labels.
+To get the expected result, convert the dataset to a format that supports image-level labels.
 There are a few ways to convert OID to other dataset format: